A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Existence results of sharp interface limit

 \subsection{Dynamic boundary condition}

 In this subsection, we will first give an assumption named ``General assumptions" and a working hypothesis named ``Vanishing hypothesis for the discrepancy measure" and then will state a sequence of the lemmas and the main theorem of the sharp interface limits of Allen-Cahn equations \eqref{1.1.1}.
-Note that, in the following, we mainly consider the case $\sigma=1$ for simplicity, which corresponds to the special case of dynamic boundary conditions in \eqref{3.2.0.0}, however we do not omit the index $\sigma$ in the following.
 One feature of the results in the case of dynamic boundary conditions is that we do not need to assume the uniform upper bound which we state in the assumption in the case of Dirichlet boundary conditions and it is described in Subsection \ref{exis.assmp.diri}.